proxv/qlive-rails/README.md

 ## Benefits:

 * Precisely set fixture content and user login state for your qunit tests
-* Run the same tests in a browser or headlessly, alongside your normal integration test suite. (with the [qlive-headless](https://github.com/proxv/qlive-headless) gem)
+* Run the same tests both in a browser or headlessly, alongside your normal integration test suite. (with the [qlive-rspec](https://github.com/proxv/qlive-rspec) gem)
 * A dashboard page to link to all of your qlive test suites

 ## Installation

-To run qlive headlessly as well as in the browser, use [qlive-headless](https://github.com/proxv/qlive-headless).

-For browser-only testing against Ruby on Rails 3, do the following:

 * Add qlive-rails to your Gemfile: